arve0/master/thesis.md

 It's been educational to work with them and exciting to get an insight in how they perform their work.
-Anna Bofin and Monica J. Engstrøm at St. Olavs has also been very welcoming, showing me histological patterns in tissues and provided the data set to my gratefulness.
+Anna Bofin and Monica J. Engstrøm at St. Olavs has also been very welcoming, showing me histological patterns in tissues and provided the dataset.
 Thank you all!

 I would also like to thank my family, who always have been supportive for the choices I've made.